Roadmap to this page

 For more specifics and examples, visit the Intentional Starvation page.

-At the same time as Israel has wrought such extraordinary suffering - precisely at the moment when Palestinian civilians who are injured or starving most need medical care - Israel has systematically destroyed Gaza’s entire healthcare system, bombing and besieging nearly every single hospital.
-The few hospitals that can still operate are barely functional, doctors are forced to operate without anesthetic, and basic medications and equipment - like insulin and incubators - are simply unavailable.
+At the same time as Israel has wrought such extraordinary suffering - and precisely at the moment when Palestinian civilians who are injured or starving most need medical care - Israel has systematically destroyed Gaza’s entire healthcare system, bombing and besieging nearly every single hospital.
+The few hospitals that can still operate are barely functional, doctors are forced to operate without anesthetic, while basic medications and equipment - like insulin and incubators - are simply unavailable.
 Just imagine: amputations and c-sections without anesthetic.
-Israel blocks medical aid, leading countless civilians to die from preventable or treatable diseases.
-It even blocks fuel to hospitals, while bombing generators and solar panels.
+Israel blocks medical aid, leading countless innocents to die from preventable or treatable diseases.
+Israel even blocks fuel to hospitals, while bombing generators and solar panels.

 Skin diseases and other illnesses run rampant and polio—previously eradicated—has reemerged, paralyzing small children.